Grassl Group

 Structural modelling

-We have analysed reinforced concrete structures subjected to dynamic loading in the form of impact (Grassl et al., 2018) and blast (Grassl, 2019).
-In these 3D analyses, reinforcement was modelled using beam elements, which were placed independently of underlying tetrahedral finite element mesh.
-Furthermore, the bond-slip response between concrete and reinforcement was considered.
+We analysed RC structures under dynamic loading—impact (Grassl et al., 2018) and blast (Grassl, 2019).
+In 3D models, reinforcement is represented with beam elements placed independently of the tetrahedral concrete mesh, with bond–slip interaction between steel and concrete.

 See Publications or contact me for more information.